Whimsy Stick

 The Universal Herding Breed Session Framework

-Chase in short bursts
+Chase in Short Bursts

 20 to 40 seconds of fast, low lure movement with lots of direction changes.
 Keep the lure on the ground to protect joints and engage the correct motor pattern.

-Let them catch every 3 to 4 reps
+Let Them Catch Every 3 to 4 Reps

 Catching completes the predatory sequence.
 No catch means no resolution.
 This is the most commonly skipped step with herding breeds.